-There are no common parts kitchens or cooking facilities.
+No fixed heating installation within the communal areas.
+10.3 Comments & hazards observed: N/A 11.0 COOKING Record of Assessors Findings Relevant Photographs 11.1 Are reasonable measures taken to prevent fires as a result of cooking?
+Yes There are no common parts kitchens or cooking facilities.
 The only cooking facilities within the building would be within the kitchens to the flats.
 11.2 Comments & hazards observed: N/A 12.0 LIGHTNING Record of Assessors Findings Relevant Photographs 12.1 Does the building have a lightning protection system?
-Yes Lightning protection system has been provided.
-12.2 Comments & deficiencies observed: N/A 13.0 HOUSEKEEPING Record of Assessors Findings Relevant Photographs 13.1 Is the standard of housekeeping adequate?
+Yes Lighting protection is installed to the premises.
+12.2 Comments & deficiencies observed: N/A 13.0 HOUSEKEEPING Record of Assessors Findings Relevant Photographs

+13.1 Is the standard of housekeeping adequate?
 Yes Housekeeping was considered to be of a generally good standard.
 13.2 More specifically: a.
 Are combustible materials separated from ignition sources?
-Yes No combustible materials were noted adjacent to ignition sources.
+Yes There is no storage of combustible items near ignition sources in the common areas. b.
 Avoidance of unnecessary accumulation of combustible materials or waste?
-Yes There was no accumulation of combustible materials or waste. c.
+Yes Waste storage containers located within the ground floor secure storage areas. c.
 Are gas and electricity intake/meter cupboards adequately secured and kept clear of combustible materials?
-Yes The various riser cupboards were secure and free of combustible materials.
-13.3 Comments & hazards observed: N/A 14.0 CONTRACTOR HAZARDS Record of Assessors Findings Relevant Photographs 14.1 Is there satisfactory control over works carried out in the building by outside contractors?
+Yes Accessible service cupboards/rooms were free of any combustibles.
+13.3 Comments & hazards observed: N/A 14.0 CONTRACTOR HAZARDS Record of Assessors Findings Relevant Photographs

+14.1 Is there satisfactory control over works carried out in the building by outside contractors?
+Yes The requirement to conduct operations on A2D sites in a fire-safe manner is present in all A2Dominion contracts with its service providers.
+14.2 Are any hot works managed appropriately?
 Yes It is assumed that as a responsible landlord, A2Dominion has processes and procedures in place for all contractors, and permits are provided where required.
-14.2 Are any hot works managed appropriately? and procedures in place for all contractors, and permits are provided

-15.0 DANGEROUS SUBSTANCES Record of Assessors Findings Relevant Photographs 15.1 Are the general fire precautions adequate to address the hazards associated with dangerous substances used or stored within the premises?
+14.3 Comments & hazards observed: N/A 15.0 DANGEROUS SUBSTANCES Record of Assessors Findings Relevant Photographs 15.1 Are the general fire precautions adequate to address the hazards associated with dangerous substances used or stored within the premises?
 Yes There are no dangerous substances stored or used in the common areas of the premises.
-15.2 Comments: N/A 16.0 OTHER SIGNIFICANT FIRE HAZARDS Record of Assessors Findings 16.1 Are there any other significant fire hazards that warrant consideration including process hazards that impact on general fire precautions? Νο 16.2 Comments: N/A
+15.2 Comments: N/A 16.0 OTHER SIGNIFICANT FIRE HAZARDS Record of Assessors Findings

+16.1 Are there any other significant fire hazards that warrant consideration including process hazards that impact on general fire precautions? Νο 16.2 Comments: N/A